aditilonhari/wwcsf-backend-study-group/README.md

-# Welcome to the Backend Study Group by Women Who Code!
+# Welcome to the Backend Study Group by Women Who Code SF!

 In this GitHub repository, we will share out the following from past Meetup events:
 1. Presentations